Haret en Naameh

+History
-On 9 December 1988 Israeli commandos attacked Haret en Naameh hills.
-The attack went badly wrong with the Israeli leader of the operation being killed.

-On 10 January 1992, an Israeli air strike above Na'ameh killed three members of a Palestinian militia, PFLP-GC.
+On 9 December 1988, Israeli commandos attacked Haret en Naameh hills, with the Israeli leader of the operation being killed.
+On 10 January 1992, an Israeli air strike above Haret en Naameh killed three members of the Palestinian militia PFLP-GC.
 The attack also destroyed an encampment of the nomadic gypsies, killing seven women and two children.
 Another Israeli airstrike, on 15 January 1995, killed three people and caused several other casualties.

 On 25 January 2010, Ethiopian Airlines Flight 409 crashed into the Mediterranean Sea off the coast of Na'ameh.